kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 ### Dump the Data
 What I first tried was insert MicroSD card to dump the block device with dd.
 But just because it pictured in your head, doesn't mean that it will always be successful.
-The device auto-mounts the FAT32-formated MicroSD, and the file system uses a 32bit field to store the file size in bytes.
-4GB is the limit of the sigle file.
+The device auto-mounts the FAT32-formated MicroSD, and the file system uses a 32bit field to store the file size in bytes which 4GB is the limit of the sigle file.

 ``` text
 root@ABCDE: # dd if=/dev/block/mmcblk0 of=/storage/7EA4-5A19/android.dd bs=1024